About Bill

 The career

+No CS degree.
+Philosophy major from UCLA, class of '89.
 The arc makes no sense on paper.
 Philosophy to media buying to broadcast to engineering to AI.
 But the thread is the same: figure out the problem, break it down, build the solution, move on.
 The domain changes.
 The method doesn't.

 The family